Pylons/pyramid/docs/narr/templates.rst

 Although a renderer path is usually just a simple relative pathname, a path named as a renderer can be absolute, starting with a slash on UNIX or a drive letter prefix on Windows.
-The path can alternately be a :term:`resource specification` in the form ``some.dotted.package_name:relative/path``, making it possible to address template resources which live in another package.
+The path can alternately be an :term:`asset specification` in the form ``some.dotted.package_name:relative/path``, making it possible to address template assets which live in another package.

 Not just any template from any arbitrary templating system may be used as a renderer.
 Bindings must exist specifically for :app:`Pyramid` to use a